Sri Thanu Beach and Ao Niad – A Paradise for Kids and Yogis

 Sunbeds and Shade

-Shade is hit or miss.
-Trees only grow along the water at Zen and Naked Beaches, and during low tide, the sea pulls back so far that the beach becomes extremely wide, leaving the available shade far from the water.
-Running back and forth between the two can be a bit of a hassle.
+Shade is very sporadic, but firstly: trees along the water only grow on Zen and Naked beaches.
+And secondly: during low tide, the sea goes out so far that the beach becomes incredibly wide, and all the available shade ends up too far from the water – you’d get tired running back and forth.

 Beach Photos